Blazemeter/taurus/site/dat/docs/JMeter.md

 #### HTTP Authorization
+See [RFC2617](https://tools.ietf.org/html/rfc2617) for http authorization details

-You can use three follow forms for http authorization purposes:
+You can use three follow forms for such purposes:
 ```yaml
 scenarios:
   simply: